nowaalex/af-utils/packages/website/reference/virtual-core.virtualscrollerruntimeparams.overscancount.md

 ## VirtualScrollerRuntimeParams.overscanCount property

-Amount of items rendered before or after visible ones.
-If scrolling is done forward - these items are rendered after visible ones.
-If backward - before.
+Amount of items rendered before or after visible ones. \*

 **Signature:**

 ```typescript
 overscanCount?: number;
 ```

+## Remarks

+Render place depends on scroll direction:<br /> - if scrolling is done forward - these items are rendered after visible ones;<br /> - If backward - before.